-You will work on projects in groups of two (you and a partner).
-Collaborating with students outside of your group is strictly prohibited.
+You will work on projects individually.
+Collaborating with other students is strictly prohibited.
 Please see the section on Academic Dishonesty below.

 For each day that a project is late, 1/3 of your earned points on the project are deducted, until the project is worth nothing.
 Lateness rounds up to the nearest day - that is, an assignment that is 2 hours late is one day late.